 Note: Generally the voltage control actions should only be specified during low or high voltage conditions in the network.
 Therefore, it may be necessary to first run GridLab-D without any voltage control actions.
 The results from that first run can then be used to (manually) generate a list of voltage control actions to include in the simulation

 SwitchStatusActions: A list of switch status changes will be specified in the configuration file.
 Each item in the list will include a timestamp, a device identifier, and the action (OPEN/CLOSE).
+Needs to be some kind of source transfer situation.

+Meter connect/disconnect events.
+There's no realistic scenario we're worried about.
+We're just trying to generate some meters going on and off.

 Attacks